 The lathe bed is the rigid and strong part of the lathe machine.
 It is generally made of cast iron because it is hard and absorbs vibrations.
 It avoids deflection due to a heavy working load.

 The headstock locates on the left side, and the tailstock is on the right side of the bed.
 The carriage rests on the bed and slides over the bed.

-On the top of the lathe bed, guideways are there to slide tailstock and carriage over it.
-These guideways are accurately machined to make them parallel with each other and provide bearing and sliding surfaces to tailstock and carriage to slide.
+On the top of the lathe bed, guideways are there to slide the tailstock and carriage over it.
+These guideways are accurately machined to make them parallel with each other and provide bearing and sliding surfaces for tailstock and carriage to slide.
 It is high resistance to wear.

 There are two types of guideways.